choltz/blog/content/blog/building-a-functional-composition-library-in-ruby-part-1.md

 ```
 def cleanup
-  Fs.strip                |
+  strip                |
-  Fs.remove_line_feeds    |
+  remove_line_feeds    |
-  Fs.remove_html_tags     |
+  remove_html_tags     |
-  Fs.capitalize_sentences
+  capitalize_sentences
 end
 ```

 Let's take a look at what's going on in this function.
-Each line is a class function defined in `Fs`, an alias to the class `Functions::String` (described below).

 Each of these functions returns a function rather than a value.
-That is, `Fs.strip` doesn't strip a string, it returns a function that strips a string.
+That is, `strip` doesn't strip a string, it returns a function that strips a string.
 That way we can chain (compose) as many functions together as we like lazily, and then execute that composition later.

 The pipe `|` is an operator override that calls a compose method that joins the functions together - the output of one function is passed to the input of the next.

-Here is what `Functions::String` would look like:
+The functions `strip`, `remove_line_feeds`, etc... are defined in the same class.
+Togther it would look like this:

 ```
 module Functions
-  class String
+  class StringOperations
+    def cleanup
+      strip                |
+      remove_line_feeds    |
+      remove_html_tags     |
+      capitalize_sentences
+    end

     def strip
       Function.new { |text| text.strip }
     end